richardlawson/drupal-docker-compose/README.md

 Finish the rest of the install pages

-9. To stop the site run the following command:
+NB: To stop the site at any time, run the following command:

 ```
 docker-compose stop